 Related Post: This is Why You Can’t Afford to Be a Doctor

 I’ve been through pretty much every emotion related to the overwhelm that comes with that kind of financial stress.
-Including, a diagnosis of full blown post partum depression earlier this year.
+Including, a diagnosis of full blown post partum depression last year.

 I’ve tried ignoring it, denial, sticking to budgets, failing at budgets, crying, yes…everything.